Volunteer in Uganda with IKPVA – Most Affordable Volunteer Programs in Uganda!!

 We offer many rewarding projects to volunteer in Uganda:

 If you love to work as a volunteer teacher, you can choose whether to teach English at school or coach football and sports for boys and girls.
-For the students at school and even adults, you can even help providing IT literacy as a volunteer.
+For the students at school and even adults, you can even help to provide IT literacy as a volunteer.

 Uganda officially the Republic of Uganda is a landlocked country in East Africa whose diverse landscape encompasses the snow-capped Rwenzori Mountains and immense Lake Victoria.

 The country stands out for its abundant wildlife with endangered gorillas and chimpanzees as well as rare birds.

 In your free time when you volunteer in Uganda, you may visit the Remote Bwindi Impenetrable National Park which is a famous mountain gorilla sanctuary.

 Another highlight is the Murchison Falls National Park in the northwest, famous for its 43m-tall waterfall and wildlife such as hippos.

 The official language is English, which will make life for you as a volunteer in Uganda much easier.
 However, Luganda, a central language, is widely spoken across the country, and several other languages are also spoken including Runyoro, Runyankole Rukga, and Langi.